Death Wish 4: The Crackdown: Plot

-Paul infiltrates Zacharias' manor as a party bartender.
-After bugging a phone, he witnesses Zacharias murder a colleague before being discovered by him.
-He orders Paul to help carry out the dead body while motioning to one of his henchmen to kill Paul when they're done, but Paul kills him and escapes.
-Paul proceeds to kill three of Ed Zacharias' enforcers, Art Sanella, Danny Moreno and Jack Stein at a restaurant with a bomb in a wine bottle, drug dealer Max Green, and Romeros' top hitman Frank Bauggs.
+Paul infiltrates Zacharias's manor as a party bartender.
+After bugging a phone, he witnesses Zacharias murder a colleague, Vincent Montono, before being discovered by him.
+He orders Paul to help carry out Montono's dead body while motioning to his henchmen Al Arroyo to kill Paul when they're done, but Paul kills Arroyo and escapes.
+Paul proceeds to kill three of Zacharias's enforcers, Art Sanella, Danny Moreno and Jack Stein, at a restaurant with a bomb in a wine bottle; drug dealer Max Green at the backend of a video shop; and Romeros' top hitman Frank Bauggs at a high-rise condominium.

 A few days later, White instructs Paul to go to San Pedro, where a local fisherman wharf acts as a front for Zacharias's drug operations.
 Breaking in, Paul kills the criminals and blows up the drug processing room with a time bomb.
 Nozaki reveals himself to be a corrupt cop working for Zacharias, and demands that Paul tell him who he works for, but Paul kills him.
 He lures Zacharias and the Romero brothers into a trap, leading to a shootout in which both cartels are completely destroyed and Zacharias is personally killed by Paul.

 White congratulates him, but then sets him up with a car bomb, which Paul narrowly escapes.
-Enraged, Paul returns to the White Manor only to find a stranger who claims to be the real Nathan White; the impersonator who hired Paul was actually a third drug lord who used him to dispose of the rival cartels.
-Paul is approached by two cops, who arrest him, but he recognizes them as fakes, causes their car to flip over and flees.
+Enraged, Paul returns to the White Manor only to find a stranger who claims to be the real Nathan White.
+The impersonator who hired Paul was actually Ferrari, a third drug lord who used him to dispose of the rival cartels.
+Paul is approached by two cops, who arrest him, but he recognizes them as fakes, causes their car to flip over, and flees.

-To get rid of Paul, the Nathan White impersonator kidnaps and uses Karen as a bait.
+To get rid of Paul, Ferrari kidnaps and uses Karen as bait.
 Reiner waits inside Paul's apartment to kill him out of vengeance for Nozaki's alleged murder, but Paul knocks him out.
-He arms himself with a rifle fitted with a grenade launcher and goes to the meeting place designated by the drug lord, the parking lot of White's commercial building.
-After killing many of his men, Paul follows White into a roller rink and kills the rest of his gang, before confronting him and Karen on the roof.
-Karen breaks free and attempts to escape, but White kills her, with Paul firing his last grenade at him in return.
+He arms himself with a rifle fitted with a grenade launcher and goes to the meeting place designated by Ferrari, the parking lot of White's commercial building.
+After killing many of his men, Paul follows Ferrari into a roller rink and kills the rest of his gang, before confronting him and Karen on the roof.
+Karen breaks free and attempts to escape, but Ferrari kills her, with Paul firing his last grenade at him in return.
 Reiner arrives and orders him to surrender, but Paul simply walks away, proclaiming: "Do whatever you have to".
 Reiner decides to let him go.